-Future Health Today has been made possible by philanthropic funding, and support from The University of Melbourne and Western Health.
+Future Health Today has been made possible by philanthropic funding, and support from University of Melbourne and Western Health.
 If you are interested in being a partner so that this important work can continue, contact Research, Innovation and Commercial Engagement at The University of Melbourne.

-The Chief Investigators, from The University of Melbourne and Western Health are nationally and internationally regarded researchers in conduct of radomised controlled trials, with expertise in general practice, nephrology, computer and data engineering, statistics and health economics.
+The Chief Investigators, from University of Melbourne and Western Health are nationally and internationally regarded researchers in conduct of radomised controlled trials, with expertise in general practice, nephrology, computer and data engineering, statistics and health economics.

-- Dr Jo-Anne Manski-Nankervis
+- Associate Professor Jo-Anne Manski-Nankervis